💥No. 1 Value Epoxy Resin in the UK💥

-Epoxy resin with visible bubbles when backlit
+Epoxy resin with bubbles on mirror effect surfaces

 How to Remove Bubbles from Epoxy Resin